 Sec.
-18. Designating February of Every Year as the Month for Raising Public Awareness on Preventing Adolescent Pregnancy and Conduct of Nationwide Communication Campaign. - To raise public consciousness on the issues on adolescent pregnancy and generate support from various stakeholders, the entire month of February shall be designated as Month for Public Awareness or Preventing Adolescent Pregnancy which shall be observed nationwide.
+18. Designating February of Every Year as the Month for Raising Public Awareness on Preventing Adolescent Pregnancy and Conduct of Nationwide Communication Campaign. - To raise public consciousness on the issues on Adolescent pregnancy and general support from various stakeholders, the entire month of February shall be designated as Month For Public Awareness for Preventing Adolescent Pregnancy which shall be observed nationwide.
 Schools and other stakeholders shall hold activities with the objective of raising awareness and generate critical actions to address the issues of increasing adolescent pregnancy.